 Bottom line: I think we need to make the practice of accessibility more accessible and inclusive.

 Otherwise, if we keep treating accessibility like something separate and unattainable, then people with disabilities are going to continue to feel like something separate and unequal.

 We need to do better, and I believe multidisciplinary integration of accessibility is the key.

 So how exactly do we achieve that integration, and the other goals in this article?
-Well, I’m working on something right now that I think will help.
-It’s launching in August, so stay tuned…
+Well, I’m working on something that I think will help.
+Stay tuned…